Tibet Autonomous Region: Geography

-The Tibet AR is dotted over with large and small lakes, generally salt or alkaline, and intersected by streams.
-Due to the presence of discontinuous permafrost over the Chang Tang, the soil is boggy and covered with tussocks of grass, thus resembling the Siberian tundra.
+The TAR contains multiple lakes, generally salt or alkaline and intersected by streams.
+Due to the presence of discontinuous permafrost over the Changtang, the soil is boggy and covered with tussocks of grass, thus resembling the Siberian tundra.
 Salt and fresh-water lakes are intermingled.
-The lakes are generally without outlet, or have only a small effluent.
-The deposits consist of soda, potash, borax and common salt.
+The lakes are generally without outlet or have only a small effluent.
+The deposits consist of soda, potash, borax and salt.
 The lake region is noted for a vast number of hot springs, which are widely distributed between the Himalayas and 34° N, but are most numerous to the west of Tengri Nor (northwest of Lhasa).
 So intense is the cold in this part of Tibet that these springs are sometimes represented by columns of ice, the nearly boiling water having frozen in the act of ejection.

-The river region is characterized by fertile mountain valleys and includes the Yarlung Tsangpo River (the upper courses of the Brahmaputra) and its major tributary, the Nyang River, the Salween, the Yangtze, the Mekong, and the Yellow River.
+The river region is characterized by fertile mountain valleys and includes the Yarlung Tsangpo (the upper courses of the Brahmaputra) and its major tributary, the Nyang River, the Salween, the Yangtze, the Mekong, and the Yellow River.
 The Yarlung Tsangpo Canyon, formed by a horseshoe bend in the river where it flows around Namcha Barwa, is the deepest and possibly longest canyon in the world.
 Among the mountains there are many narrow valleys.
 The valleys of Lhasa, Shigatse, Gyantse and the Brahmaputra are free from permafrost, covered with good soil and groves of trees, well irrigated, and richly cultivated.

-The South Tibet Valley is formed by the Yarlung Tsangpo River during its middle reaches, where it travels from west to east.
+The south Tibet valley is formed by the Yarlung Tsangpo River during its middle reaches, where it travels from west to east.
 The valley is approximately 1200 km long and 300 km wide.
 The valley descends from 4500 m above sea level to 2800 m.
 The mountains on either side of the valley are usually around 5000 m high.
-Lakes here include Lake Paiku and Lake Puma Yumco.
+Lakes here include Lake Paiku and Puma Yumco.